Proximal boosting: aggregating weak learners to minimize non-differentiable losses: Algorithms

 \subsection{Boosting with non-differentiable loss functions}

 When the function $\ell$ is not differentiable with respect to its second argument, gradient boosting just uses a subgradient $\fsub C(f_t)$ instead of the gradient $\fgrad C(f_t)$.
-This is, of course, convenient but as explained previously, far from leading to interesting convergence properties.
+This is, of course, convenient but as explained previously, far from leading to interesting convergence behaviors in practice.
 For this reason, we propose a new procedure for non-differentiable loss functions $\ell$, which consists in adapting the proximal point algorithm \citep{nesterov_introductory_2004} to functional optimization.